-The clinical development, manufacturing, labeling, storage, record-keeping, advertising, promotion, import, export, marketing and distribution of NeoCart and our future product candidates are subject to extensive regulation by the FDA in the United States and by comparable authorities in foreign markets.
+The clinical development, manufacturing, quality assurance, labeling, storage, record-keeping, advertising, promotion, pharmacovigilance, import, export, marketing and distribution of NeoCart and our future product candidates are subject to extensive regulation by the FDA in the United States and by comparable authorities in foreign markets.
 In the United States, we are not permitted to market our product candidates until we receive regulatory approval from the FDA.
 The process of obtaining regulatory approval is expensive, often takes many years, and can vary substantially based upon the type, complexity, and novelty of the products involved, as well as the target indications.
-Approval policies or regulations may change and the FDA has substantial discretion in the tissue regeneration approval process, including the ability to delay, limit or deny approval of a product candidate for many reasons.
+Approval policies or regulations may change and the FDA has substantial discretion in the approval process for cell therapies, including the ability to delay, limit or deny approval of a product candidate for many reasons.
 Despite the time and expense invested in clinical development of product candidates, regulatory approval is never guaranteed.